 The outgoing class shares its color with the incoming class, so the tradition continues every year.

-The Convocation ceremony will begin promptly at 10:15 am at Holmgren Meadow.
+The Convocation ceremony will begin promptly at 10:15 am in the Littlefield Concert Hall.
 Classes normally held at 9:00, 10:00 and 11:00 am are cancelled for the event.

 Crystal Jones Lucky is associate dean of baccalaureate studies for the College of Liberal Arts and Sciences and associate professor of English at Villanova University.
 Since 1996, she has taught courses in 19th- and 20th-century African American literature, including slave and spiritual narratives, the Harlem Renaissance, the African American short story, and the work of novelist Toni Morrison and playwright August Wilson.
 She also served as the director of the university’s Africana Studies Program from 2005–2015.
 Along with her husband, Timmy, she also pastors Sword of the Spirit Church in Lansdowne, Pennsylvania.

 She has published articles on African American women writers of the 19th and 20th centuries and most recently published a critical edition of the autobiography of the Rev. Charlotte Riley, a 19th-century black preaching woman born into South Carolina slavery, A Mysterious Life and Calling: From Slavery to Ministry in South Carolina (University of Wisconsin Press, 2016).
 Her current work-in-progress, Relentless Hearts: A Journey of Time, Love and Perseverance, tells the story of Michael and Debbie Africa, (with their son, Michael, Jr.), the first two members of the MOVE 9 who were released from prison after a 40-year sentence for the murder of a Philadelphia police officer in 1978.